Theology of Pope Benedict XVI: Buddhism

-Past and present views on social issues
+Social issues

 Before becoming Pope, Cardinal Ratzinger was a well-known and quite controversial figure inside and outside the Catholic Church.
 According to Hans Küng, "Ratzinger's predecessor, John Paul II, launched a program of ecclesiastical and political restoration, which went against the intentions of the Second Vatican Council. ...And Ratzinger was his most loyal assistant, even at an early juncture.
 One could call it a period of restoration of the pre-council Roman regime.

 Benedict XVI's views were similar to those of his predecessor, Pope John Paul II, in maintaining the traditional positions on birth control, abortion, and homosexuality and promoting Catholic social teaching.
-In his biography journalist John L Allen, Jr. portrayed Cardinal Ratzinger as a figure that sometimes expressed more conservative views than Pope John Paul II.
+In his biography journalist John L Allen, Jr. portrayed Cardinal Ratzinger as a figure who sometimes expressed more conservative views than Pope John Paul II.
 As Pope Benedict, he was noted for being less outspoken than predicted.
 Although opposed to the application of the death penalty, he stated, when Prefect of the CDF, that there may be a "legitimate diversity of opinion" on that matter.
 He also rejected that the divorced be allowed to remarry during their spouses' lifetime.
 In a 1994 letter to the bishops he said that those who do so are not in a state to receive communion.
 He also maintained that the Catholic Church does not possess the authority to ordain women to the priestly sacramental ministry.

 During the 1980s, as prefect of the Congregation for the Doctrine of the Faith, he criticized liberation theologians and twice silenced proponent Leonardo Boff.

 In The Spirit of the Liturgy in 2000, Ratzinger attacked Rock and Roll as "the expression of elemental passions" and described some rock concerts as becoming "a form of worship … in opposition to Christian worship."
 However, he is a great lover of classical and folk music, and included much new music in his recent pastoral visit to Cologne.

-The dignity and inclusion of gays
+The dignity and inclusion of homosexuals

 The Church under Pope John Paul II and Cardinal Ratzinger took the position based on the traditional Magisterium of the Catholic Church, that while confirming respect for individuals and showing "great respect for these people who also suffer", gay wedding services are not to be tolerated in the church and that Church facilities cannot be made available for them.